I need to...

 - Coronado - Adjacent to the Municipal Pool in Glorietta Bay

+All boaters must comply with federal, state, and local laws and regulations, including illegal discharges to land and water.
 The San Diego Bay is a “No discharge” area.
-The discharge of grey water (galley, bath, and shower water) and black water (sewage) from any vessel while berthed, moored, or anchored in San Diego Bay is prohibited.
-All boats with installed toilet facilities must have an operable marine sanitation device (MSD) on board and maintain it in locked position when in San Diego Bay.
-All installed MSDs must be Coast Guard certified.
+The discharge of black water (sewage) from any vessel while berthed, moored, or anchored in San Diego Bay is prohibited.
+All boats with installed toilet facilities must have an operable marine sanitation device (MSD) on board.
 Boats must store sewage in holding tanks and dispose regularly at sanitary stations (pump-out facilities).

 United States Coast Guard Inland Rules apply within San Diego Bay.